-Getting lost in the pages of a book feels great!
-You are transported to different worlds and become part of the characters’ lives.
+Getting lost in the pages of a book feels great for any kid or adult!
+Good stories transport us to different worlds and we become part of the characters’ lives.

 The sign of a truly great story is the sad feeling you get when you close the book for the final time.
 The realization that you won’t be able to visit that place again.